MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-registration-form-webinars.md

 2. Select **Meetings** from the navigation pane.
 3. Under **Meetings**, select **Events Policies**.
 4. Either select an existing policy or create a new one.
-5. Use the dropdown for the **Allowed question types in registration form** to select your choice from the following options:
+5. Use the dropdown for the **Allowed question types in registration form** setting to select your choice from the following options:

    - Default only
    - Default and predefined only